Knytt Underground

-Knytt Underground is a 2D adventure game in the exploration subgenre similar to Metroidvania games, with elements of arcade platformers, combining the mechanics of the developer's previous games, Knytt and Within a Deep Forest.
-It was developed by Swedish programmer Nicklas Nygren and released in late 2012, with the PlayStation platforms PS3 and Vita seeing the first launch.
+Knytt Underground is an adventure-platform video game developed by Green Hill Games and Nifflas' Games and published by Ripstone for the PlayStation 3 and PlayStation Vita.
+It is the second sequel to Nifflas' previous game Knytt.
 The game offers two playable characters, nonlinear gameplay, multiple endings, and a large number of side-quests and secrets.

 Gameplay

 Knytt Underground is a side-scrolling open action-adventure, with the exploration of a metroidvania.
 Its gameplay fuses the mechanics of Nifflas' earlier games.
 From Knytt it borrows the freedom to climb vertical walls as well as being able to safely fall from any height (barring hazards like lava and acid, but unlike Knytt water is not hazardous).
 From Within a Deep Forest it incorporates the ability to transform into a bouncing ball.
 However, there is only one ball "material" and different abilities must be gained by flowers that bestow temporary power-ups which are only usable in Sprite form, a new feature introduced in Underground.

 There are no hostile characters or antagonists in the story except for robots that follow a preset behavior and are confined to the room they spawn in.
 The player may interact with various NPCs and receive quests from them.
 Some characters may become traveling companions and influence certain events.
 The player also has an inventory system for items which are used for trading, completing tasks or gaining access to certain areas.

 The game is set in a post-apocalyptic future where the surface has been rendered uninhabitable.
 Humans no longer exist and the surviving creatures all live underground, although remnants of human technology are commonplace.
 There are different factions within the subterranean world such as the mystical Myriadists and a group called the Internet dedicated to salvaging human artifacts.

 The main world is divided into 47 rooms across by 29 rooms down, for a total of at least 1,363 rooms.
 However, there are many secret areas that exist off the in-game map, leading to over 1,800 total locations in all.
 Each region of the world has a distinct visual theme and some areas are analogous to the levels in Within a Deep Forest.
 Shortcuts for quickly traveling across large distances can be found via an alternative dimension called "the Disorder".